 We cannot guarantee the conformation or personality of any puppy we breed, but do our absolute best to produce consistency and to produce dogs we ourselves would own, show and work alongside.
 However, we do guarantee every puppy we sell against genetic health defects that restrict or prevent the dog from performing as a show or work animal.
 Hip dysplasia is included in this guarantee.
 Dogs must be older then 2 years old for a replacement from a hip issue.
 Hip issues must be crippling and not mild for replacement.
 For all other defects the dog must be diagnosed before 1 year of age - conditions that may qualify could be genetic liver, kidney or other organ issues, autoimmune disease, heart murmurs, and so forth.
 In the case of a show/breed quality puppy the dog with the genetic condition in question must be spayed or neutered before replacement.
 Our guarantee is honored in the form of a replacement puppy.
 We will not give cash refunds.
 All health conditions suspected to be genetic must be reviewed and diagnosed by a veterinarian.
 We reserve the right to select the vet to perform the diagnosis or request a second opinion.

-Deposits of $500 are always taken.
+Deposits are always taken.
 While First deposit will come first when selecting their puppy our policy is always to consider what each family is looking for in their new addition and that the right puppy goes to the right home.
 The only exception is show/breed quality puppies.
 Consideration will be given during selection when show/breed puppies in the litter are reserved for show/breed homes despite order of deposits received.